markstringer-dti/markstringer-dti.github.io/dti.md

 Person 1: Hello!
 I've brought you a cabbage.

 OK, now we've reached a key stage in the drama.
 Because Person 2 has lots of options.
-Person 2 could be really happy that Person 1 had brought them a cabbage.
+Person 2 could be happy that Person 1 had brought them a cabbage.

 Person 1: Oh you remembered that this is the week that I make all my Kimchi!
 Oh darling!
 You're so thoughtful.

-Or they can be really angry that Person 2 has brought a cabbage.
+Or they can be angry that Person 2 has brought a cabbage.

 Person 1: And that's dinner is it?
 You know cabbage doesn't agree with me!
 Remember what happened last time.
 You're such an ass-hole Kevin.